emilygiddings/emilygiddings/README.md

-- 👋 Hi, I’m @emilygiddings
+- 👋 Hi, I’m @emilygiddings, previously the writer of Roadmap's Top Industry Tools Newsletter!
-- 👀 I’m interested in indie pop, AI, nonfiction world history and cosmological astrophics.
+- 👀 I’m interested in indie pop, AI, nonfiction world history, and cosmological astrophics.
-- 🌱 I’m currently learning Python!
+- 🌱 I’m currently learning Python and taking the FastAI course building an ML model.
 - 💞️ I’m looking to collaborate on building digital products!
 - 📫 How to reach me: email me at emilygiddings@gmail.com